mspeculatrix/Zolatron64/CODE/README.md

+## User Code

-The CODE dir contains programs designed to be loaded into RAM using the LOAD command.
+The CODE dir contains programs designed to be loaded into RAM using the LOAD command or into Flash memory using FLOAD.